Breast Cancer Risk Assessment Program

 - A history of gene mutation

 - Certain pathology found on a breast biopsy

 Services and Treatments

 - Breast cancer risk reduction medications when indicated

 - Nutrition education and support

 Referrals for genetic counseling and testing are available when appropriate through the Genetics Division of Tufts Medical Center.
 Our team works closely with the Tufts Genetics team to provide quality genetic evaluation.

 Breast Cancer Risk Assessment Program Physicians

 Anasuya Gunturi MD, PhD

-Associate Medical Director of Cancer Care Associates, Medical Director of Palliative Care
+Chief of Hematology/Oncology, Medical Director of Cancer Care Associates and Palliative Care Services

 Lerna C. Ozcan MD